 Bottom line: Is Zoho Vault a good password manager?

-All things considered, Zoho Vault is a good password manager.
+All things considered, Zoho Vault is a good password manager but it seems better suited for business accounts.
 We have seen better password managers that offer more support and additional features like digital legacy, and the hiccup we had with the automatic login gave us some concerns.

 We did like the password assessment report that gave us a good illustration of overall password strength.
-The password generator was also a plus and easy to use.
+The password generator was also easy to use and pretty customizable.

 We found Zoho Vault to be user friendly, and it comes at a fair price if you want the paid version.
 The Forever Free plan also packs in plenty without shelling out a dime.
 The security you get, along with two-factor authentication and browser compatibility, make this a good option for those wanting a reliable password manager.
 It may not be perfect, but it’s still a reasonable choice for keeping all your passwords secure.